yujifan0326/yujifan0326.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year master student at the [Department of Computer Science and Technology](http://www.cs.tsinghua.edu.cn/) in Tsinghua University, supervised by [Prof. Juanzi Li](http://keg.cs.tsinghua.edu.cn/persons/ljz/).
+I am a 4th year student at the [Department of Computer Science and Technology](http://www.cs.tsinghua.edu.cn/) in Tsinghua University, supervised by [Prof. Juanzi Li](http://keg.cs.tsinghua.edu.cn/persons/ljz/) and [Prof. Jie Tang](https://keg.cs.tsinghua.edu.cn/jietang/).
-I received my bachelor's degree in Computer Science and Technology from [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/).
+I received my bachelor's degree in the college of Software Engineering from [Beihang University](https://www.buaa.edu.cn/).
-I am currently working on Graph Neural Networks and Knowledge Engineering.
+My research interests includes Knowledge Engineering and AI-driven Education, and I am currently working on their explorations with the assistance of pretrained models.

 What's New
 =====

+* We propose the paper list of AI-driven MOOCs as [Awesome MOOCs](https://github.com/THU-KEG/Awesome_MOOCs) !!!

 Publications & Preprints
 ======